gael-jurin/ARTIK/2.DetailedSolution/C4Models/README.md

 ## Container Diagram

 A Container diagram zooms into the software system in scope, showing the high-level technical building blocks.
-The following diagram breaks down the MonitorMe systems into functionalities, and shows how they interact with each other and how the users of the system interact with the functionality.
+The following diagram breaks down the MonitorMe system into sub-systems and functionalities, and shows how they interact with each other and how the users of the system interact with the functionality.

 ![Container Diagram](../images/C4-system-container.png)